syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 I am most definitely not an epidemiologist, but as a social tool to limit virus spread a social ration book seems like an interesting idea.

+There are a number of privacy implications to this idea.
+Historically, when wartime ended rationing ended soon after, and with the UK government, one should expect for this to be the case on this occasion too.